 A scheme that will support a wide range of businesses to undertake more R&D and grow NZ’s knowledge economy.

-The Government has committed to raising New Zealand’s research and development (R&D) expenditure to 2% of GDP over 10 years.
+The Government has committed to raising New Zealand’s research and development (R&D) expenditure to 2% of GDP by 2027.

-To reach this target more businesses will need to increase their expenditure on R&D. This will be supported through an R&D tax incentive.
+To reach this target more businesses will need to increase their expenditure on R&D. This will be supported through an R&D Tax Incentive, available from the 2019/2020 tax year for businesses conducting eligible R&D.

 Main features of the incentive